amandagibson/atm-challenge/README.md

 in order to be able to put my funds in the account i would like to be able to make a deposit

+# Instructions

+In irb:

+- Create the atm - atm = Atm.new
+- Create person - person = Person.new({name: 'Per'})
+- Create account - account = Account.new

+- Deposit funds - person.deposit()